-RELI 2225 - History of Christianity.
+RELI 2225 - History of Christianity (3 credits)

 This course is a survey of Christianity from Jesus and Paul to today.
 Political, social, and theological issues are stressed.
 Christian history is studied through readings, lecture, video, and some internet resources.
 Special emphasis is given to events in Western Europe and the United States.
-Students earning credit in RELI 2225 may not earn credit in HIST 2225.
+Students receiving credit for RELI 2225 may not receive credit for HIST 2225.
 (3 lect.)
 HUM

-RELI 2320 - History of Islam.
+RELI 2320 - History of Islam (3 credits)

 This course will focus on the origins of Islam and its early formation, its growth and spread across the world, and its intellectual, spiritual and historical character.
 Time will also be spent on the formation of Islam in the modern world and how that impacts the views and actions of its members.
-Students earning credit in RELI 2320 may not earn credit in HIST 2320.
+Students receiving credit in HIST 2320 may not also receive credit in RELI 2320 towards graduation.
 (3 lect.)
-HUM credits (E)
+HUM